• Skip to Content

 CIT 020 Program Design and Development 3 Units

 This course is an introduction to computer programming and the fundamentals of application development.
 The focus is on problem solving and program design, including analysis, data structures, programming logic, and fundamental design techniques for event-driven programs.
-Students will code their designs in a modern programming language and development platform.
+Students will implement their designs in C/C++ and Python on a development platform.
 Debugging and testing will be treated as extensions of the coding task.

 Lecture Hours: 2 Lab Hours: 3 Repeatable: No Grading: L